chm0dx/peepedIn/README.md

 # peepedIn

-## NOTE: Broken at the moment due to LinkedIn changes.
-Working on updates soon...

 Peep the LinkedIn profiles of a company's employees.

 There are other ways to do this kind of thing, but this is simple, targeted to what I need it to do, and easy to integrate into other projects.